Andrflor/EnvyVim/docs/quickstart.md

 - Go use gopls (need user install)
 - C C++ OC use ccls (need user install)
-- Python support `coc-python`,When install thinkvim if you choose python,when open python file it will auto install mpls.
+- Python support `coc-python`,When install envyvim if you choose python,when open python file it will auto install mpls.
 - Dockerfile use docker-langserver (need user install)
 - Haskell use https://github.com/haskell/haskell-ide-engine (need user install)
 - Lua use lua-lsp (need user install)